sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 ---

 ### Deck Setup
-* Example deck setup - All labwares including tip racks should be assigned manually.
+* Example deck setup - Source and destination labwares are assined automatically according to CSV file.
+The tipracks for left pipette fills remaining slot from youngest slot number.
+The tipracks for right pipette is loaded from manually specified slot.
 ![deck layout](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/cherrypicking/Screen+Shot+2021-04-29+at+3.10.02+PM.png)

 ---

 ### Protocol Steps
+1. Optional verification step picks up the LAST tip(s) from the FIRST tiprack(s) by installed pipette(s) to double-check the user input correct parameter and installed labwares to deck appropriately.
-1. Pipette will mix a user-specified volume at the source labware and well according to the imported csv file.
+2. Pipette will mix a user-specified volume for 10 times at the source labware and well according to the imported csv file.
 Slot of the labware and the aspirating postion from bottom of the well is also specified.
 If no volume is specified this step 1 is skipped.
 Specifying the mixing volume "0" pauses the robot at this step to enable user to mix the source manually.
+If the mixing volume exceeded the largest installed pipette capacity, the mixing cycle is increased to get an equivalent circulation.
-2. Pipette will aspirate a user-specified volume at the designated labware and well according to the imported csv file.
-Slot is also specified, as well as aspiration height from the bottom of the well.
+3. Pipette will aspirate a user-specified volume at the designated labware and well according to the imported csv file.
+Slot, aspiration height from the bottom of the well are also specified.
+If the volume exceeds pipette capacity and user allows carryover, transfering volume is split into smaller volume.
+4. Optionally, pipette will perform "touch tip" at the user-specified place in the source well to remove external droplet on tip.
-3. Pipette will dispense this volume into user-specified labware and well according to the imported csv file.
+5. Pipette will dispense the content into user-specified labware and well according to the imported csv file.
 Slot is also specified.
+Here, user can specify threshold to designate if the remainign liquid is blown out above or pipetted user-specified times in destination well.
+6. Optionally, pipette will perform "touch tip" at the user-specified place in the destination well to remove external droplet on tip.
+7. If the user-specified transfering volume exceeds pipette capacity and user allows carryover, repeat steps 3-6 to complete transfer.
-4. Steps 1 and 3 repeated over the duration of the CSV.
+8. Steps 2 and 7 are repeated over the duration of the CSV.

 ### Process
 1. Input your protocol parameters above.